Epstein Files

 Present Status

 Now 73, Black keeps a low profile, managing personal investments through his family office.
-He maintains that all dealings with Epstein were legitimate professional engagements and says the U.S. Virgin Islands settlement "closes the door" on territorial claims.6 The Senate inquiry—and the Jane Doe litigation—continue to cast uncertainty over his legacy.107
+He maintains that all dealings with Epstein were legitimate professional engagements and says the U.S. Virgin Islands settlement "closes the door" on territorial claims.6 The Senate referral, the Apollo securities action, and the Jane Doe litigation continue to cast uncertainty over his legacy.71213

 References